What’s the most important part of a thriving business?

 This gives customers a visual reference of the value return of their loyalty.

-Example #4 – Samples: Finally, you can reward customers by surprising them with free samples (if possible in your niche).
+Example #4 – Samples: You can also reward customers by surprising them with free samples (if possible in your niche).

 For example, if you purchase from Sephora, they’ll send you a sample of your choice:

-Even though the samples aren’t worth much, customers like them, increasing customer loyalty.
+Even though the samples aren’t worth much, customers like them—which increases loyalty.

-Find any way you can to show your customers that you really appreciate their business.
+Find any way you can to show customers you really appreciate their business.

 That’s how you make them feel special and earn their loyalty.